nacos-group/nacos-group.github.io/docs/en-us/v2/guide/user/open-api.md

 Nacos 2.X is compatible with Nacos 1.X OpenAPI, please refer to the document [Nacos1.X OpenAPI](../../../open-api.md).

+> Attension: OpenAPIs which do not specify a supported version, will be supported since 2.2.0.

 - Documentation Conventions
     - [API unified return body format](#0.1)